pdf click here

 In a previous essay, The Gravity of the Situation, the concept of gravity was discussed as a theme in science theory and fiction.
 This was a way of exploring how society has been struggling to envision its cosmological context in light of the fractured and uncertain picture of the universe we inherit from physics.
 That led to considering some preliminary ideas related to the multidimensional structure of time as has been developing both in alternative and esoteric science, as well as popular fiction.

 This essay will delve more deeply into the tapestry of time by looking again at the development of concepts and mythology in recent culture—this time focusing more on the personal “dimensionality” of being and character that have become a popular theme, especially in the increasingly complex science fiction on television.

-TV recently experienced something of a golden age, (partially due to a shift in format), with writers now getting more freedom to fully explore the subtle dimensions of character and inner‐world building than was previously possible in the space of tv and film.
-As “TV” transformed from a separate medium into a node in the virtual nexus of not only escapist entertainment, but of an increasingly realistic and increasingly ubiquitous penetration into human life, it became a creative and often dark mirror (or Black Mirror as one show is called) of the new media environment.
+TV has recently experienced something of a golden age, (partially due to a shift in format), with writers now getting more freedom to fully explore the subtle dimensions of character and inner‐world building than was previously possible in the space of tv and film.
+As “TV” has transformed from a separate medium into a node in the virtual nexus of not only escapist entertainment, but of an increasingly realistic and increasingly ubiquitous penetration into human life, it has become a creative and often dark mirror (or Black Mirror as one show is called) of the new media environment.

 While the dark challenges are real, the creative explosion across our virtual media could be read as a sign of a broader potential value that comes with those challenges.
 Specifically, this essay will look at how the thematic problems that arise from our social and media environment reveal in very concrete ways—especially when exaggerated by fictional drama—issues that have longed plagued our species, particularly modern society.